GluuFederation/docs-oxd-prod/3.0.1/sources/index.md

     If you need an OpenID Connect Provider (OP) to authenticate users, you can use Google or download and deploy the free open source [Gluu Server](https://gluu.org/docs/ce/installation-guide/).

 ## Technical Architecture
-oxd is middleware service that simplifies the process of properly securing applications with OpenID Connect and UMA, two standard profiles of OAuth 2.0 for federated authentication and authorization, respectively.

-By default, oxd is restricted to `localhost`, which means these APIs cannot be reached from another server on the network--only by services running locally on the server.
+By default, oxd is restricted to `localhost`, which means its APIs can only be reached by services running locally on the server.
+Therefore oxd must be installed on each server that hosts a target application.

 ![oxd-technical-architecture](https://cloud.githubusercontent.com/assets/5271048/22804205/919112e8-eedd-11e6-85a7-60eab8f51585.png)